stephen-fox/wgu/README.md

 magic strings that are expanded to the corresponding address.

 - `us` - The first IP address of our virtual WireGuard interface
 - `@<name>` - The address of the peer with the corresponding name according to the peer's Name field Name field
-- `peerN` - The address of peer number N as they appear in the WireGuard configuration file.
-For example, "peer0" would be the address of the first peer in the WireGuard configuration file

 ## Helper commands